Frequently asked Questions

 How much work is the course?

 The course involves pre-class readings and recordings, reflective exercises, bi-weekly assignments and a final assessment (after part B).
-Students should anticipate 1–2 hours/week of pre-class work (reading and going through resource material), 30 minutes on reflection and a few hours on assignments.
+Students should anticipate 1–2 hours/week of pre-class work (reading and going through resource material), 30 minutes on reflection and several hours on assignments.
 Time spent on assignments is determined by the knowledge of the students, interest level and the reference materials chosen but has ranged from 2–10+ hours per assignment.

 What is involved in the practicum?

 The practicum hours can be completed through the Calgary Horticultural Society, associated gardens and/or personal-interest volunteering.
 The breakdown of the 40 hours looks like:

 - 10–30 hours at either the Society gardens or an affiliated garden location between April and October – current affiliated gardens include: Reader Rock Garden, CNIB gardens, Lougheed House gardens, Highfield Farm, Silver Springs Botanical Gardens and Rosedale Hospice Gardens and CNIB gardens.
 Other gardens or locations may be deemed suitable, depending on whether there is mentorship provided to the students.
 Out of town students will need to find their own local garden, farm or garden business to volunteer with.

 - Remaining hours can be done in a location/position of the students choosing.
 This may include writing articles for the Society newsletter, plant photography, resource page development or volunteering at a local community or school garden.
 Other ideas may be discussed with the coordinator.